On the Multilinear Fractional Integral Operators with Correlation Kernels: Introduction

 Then the boundedness of $T$ is equivalent to

 The problems discussed above have close relation with several topics in Fourier analysis.
-In \cite{christ}, Christ applied a special case of the inequality (\ref{inequality of multilinear fractional functionals}) to establish the endpoint estimates of the restriction of the Fourier transform to curves in higher dimensions.
-Beckner stated a conformally invariant inequality of the form (\ref{inequality of multilinear fractional functionals}) in \cite{beckner}.
-Morpurgo obtained sharp inequalities for trace functionals of pseudo-differential operators on the sphere $S^n$ and multilinear fractional integrals appear explicitly in the calculation of zeta functions of those operators; see \cite{morpurgo}.
-Those sharp inequalities obtained in \cite{morpurgo} also relies on the strict rearrangement of a class of functionals with kernels $\prod K_{ij}(|x_i-x_j|)$.
-In this paper we shall give the necessary and sufficient conditions under which the multilinear functional $\Lambda$ is bounded.
-In this direction, Wu obtained partial results in his dissertion \cite{wudi}.
-One of our main results in this paper can be stated as follows.
+In \cite{christ}, Christ applied a special case of (\ref{inequality of multilinear fractional functionals}) to establish the endpoint estimates of the restriction of the Fourier transform to curves in higher dimensions.
+Beckner \cite{beckner} obtained a conformally invariant inequality of the form (\ref{inequality of multilinear fractional functionals}) which generalizes the result of Lieb \cite{Lieb}.
+Morpurgo obtained sharp inequalities for trace functionals of pseudo-differential operators on the sphere $S^n$ in \cite{morpurgo}, where multilinear fractional integrals appear explicitly in the calculation of zeta functions of these operators.
+The sharp inequalities obtained in \cite{morpurgo} also rely on the strict rearrangement of a class of functionals with kernels $\prod K_{ij}(|x_i-x_j|)$.
+In this paper, we shall characterize $\alpha_{ij}$ and $p_i$ such that $\Lambda$ is bounded on $L^{p_1}\times\cdots\times L^{p_{k+1}}$.
+In this direction, the second author obtained partial results in his dissertation \cite{wudi}.
+One of our main results can be stated as follows.